Chaos in Optomechanical Systems coupled to a Non-Markovian environment: Optomechanical model coupled to a non-Markovian environment

-Since the optomechanical system is modelled as an open system, the cavity has radiative loss and cantilever has mechanical damping with respect to their local environments.
-The two baths are Bosonic, with the optical bath is set to be non-Markovian, which is the main focus of our study and can be adjusted experimentally \cite{liu2011experimental}.
+Since the optomechanical system is modeled as an open system, the cavity has radiative loss and cantilever has mechanical damping with respect to their local environments.
+The two baths are assumed to be Bosonic, with the optical bath is set to be non-Markovian, which is the main focus of our study and may be adjusted experimentally \cite{liu2011experimental}.
 While the mechanical bath is considered Markov to account for mechanical loss.
-The two baths are separated.
+The damping parameters of the optical and mechanical baths are, respectively, $\kappa/\Omega=1$ and $\Gamma/\Omega=10^{-3}$.
+Here the mutual correlation between two environments is omitted as the their interaction strength is much weaker than that between the systems and environments.